A few New Mexico passerine birds: Families A-F

 Pine Siskin (Spinus pinus)

-Itty-bitty and streaky, especially from the front, but looks for streaks of yellow on the wings and tail.
-Other characteristics are the pointy beak and the short tail with a slightly forked end.
+Itty-bitty and streaky, especially from the front, but looks for yellow on the wings and tail.
+Other characteristics are the very pointy beak and the short tail with a slightly forked end.

 To continue to the next set of Passerine birds, click here.